 CROWLEY / SIMMONS / DE ROSE

-The second trio from the Loop stable featured saxophonist George Crowley, trumpeter Rory Simmons and drummer Joe De Rose.
+The second trio from the Loop stable featured saxophonist George Crowley, trumpeter Rory Simmons and drummer Dave De Rose.
 Trading under the collective name Wolf Off these three also delivered a single improvised piece in what was only their second gig as a trio.

 Although the tenor of Crowley and the trumpet of Simmons were both miked up and with Simmons also conducting a fair degree of electronic processing this was a relatively more conventional trio than BABs and the musicians performed with the lights up.

 Where BABs dealt with texture, atmosphere and nuance Wolf Off were far more direct and aggressive, ‘in your face’ almost, thanks Crowley’s belligerent tenor sax and De Rose’s powerful drumming.
 The performance began with trumpet and saxophone with Simmons soundscaping the sounds of the instruments in a manner that reminded me of another of his bands, Eyes of a Blue Dog featuring the Norwegian musicians Elisabeth Nygaard-Pearson (voice) and Terje Evensen (drums, electronics).